University of California, San Diego: Housing

-The seven undergraduate residential colleges have separate, unique housing facilities for their students.
+There are eight undergraduate residential colleges.
 First-year students are usually housed in the residence halls while upperclassmen live in the college apartments.
 Transfer students are housed in separate facilities from the residential colleges, in an area called The Village at Pepper Canyon.
 The housing facilities vary in design, though nearly all of them are of modern or brutalist style.
-The vast majority of entering freshmen and about 40 percent of all undergraduates in Fall 2012 chose to live in campus residence halls or apartments.
-Graduate students can choose to live in one of six apartment complexes apart from undergraduate housing.
-Three of these facilities are several minutes away from UC San Diego while the remaining are located on university grounds.
-Each residential college comes with a separate unique philosophy, general education writing sequence and events on top of having separate housing facilities.
+The vast majority of entering freshmen and about many undergraduates live on campus.

 Accommodations are made for students with specific needs.
 Undergraduate couples and families have the option of living in housing facilities that are normally available only to graduate students.
 The university also dedicates a portion of its facilities for those who wish to live in gender-neutral or LGBT housing.

 Reflecting UC San Diego's diversity, International House, a complex of apartments located in Eleanor Roosevelt College, is dedicated to cross-cultural exchange between American and international students, housing about 350 students from more than 30 countries.
 International learning is fostered through formal programs including current affairs discussions, cultural nights, and a community newsletter.
-Upper-division undergraduates from all seven colleges, graduate students, faculty, and researchers are eligible to live in International House, located in the Eleanor Roosevelt College townhouses.
+Upper-division undergraduates from all eight colleges, graduate students, faculty, and researchers are eligible to live in International House, located in the Eleanor Roosevelt College townhouses.
 Demand is very high for this special program and there is often a waitlist.
 Spaces in International House are not guaranteed and admission requires a separate application.

 Housing plans also offer students access to dining facilities, which were named by PETA as the most vegan-friendly in the United States.
+As of 2025, each student living on campus, with few exceptions, is required to purchase a dining plan.

-Each student is allotted a certain number of "Dining Dollars" to purchase meals at any dining hall and groceries at any on-campus market.
-Distinct dining halls are located at each of the seven colleges, with markets located adjacent or near them, except at Eleanor Roosevelt College which shares a marketplace with Seventh College.
-In addition to the dining halls, there are also four specialty dining facilities and two food trucks on campus that accept dining dollars.
-UC San Diego currently offers two years guaranteed housing to both its incoming freshmen and its incoming transfer students.
-The university intends to reach a capacity that will enable them to offer a four-year housing guarantee.
+As of September 2025, UC San Diego had 24,500 beds in student housing, giving it the highest capacity in the United States tied with UCLA.
+The university currently offers two years guaranteed housing to both incoming freshmen and incoming transfer students, and it intends to reach capacity for a four-year housing guarantee.